 Highlights of 2014 include the publication by Tate, U.S.A. of ‘Rich Man, Poor Man‘, a children’s book I illustrated, by J.R.
 Poulter and the completion of Masters of Visual Art, through Monash University, Australia.

 I am currently working on a body of oil paintings which discuss human attitudes towards our natural resources – often through the wise eyes of animal protagonists.
-Art can be a mirror, and a catalyst for change: If even one of my pieces provokes an audience member to question the status quo, I would feel the many hours in the studio could somehow be justified.
+Art can be a mirror for us and a catalyst for change; so if even one of my pieces provokes an audience member to question the status quo, I would feel the many hours in the studio could somehow be justified.

 I am happy to consider professional commissions or answer any questions you might have about my work.